hakuhodo-technologies/scope-rl/docs/documentation/tutorial.rst

         MSE with varying number of step_per_trajectory

 The PDIS has less variance than the TIS.
-When the number of trajectories:math:`n` is large, it still suffers from variance.
+When the trajectory length :math:`T` is large, it still suffers from variance.

 .. _implementation_dr:

 Doubly Robust (DR)
 ----------

+    * :class:`DoublyRobust`

 DR :cite:`jiang2016doubly` :cite:`thomas2016data` is a hybrid of model-based estimation and importance sampling.
 It introduces :math:`\hat{Q}` as a baseline estimation in the recursive form of PDIS and applies importance weighting only on its residual.